Why You're Addicted to Stress, Chaos, and Drama - and How to Heal

 Write down the one that resonates most.
 Repeat it when you notice yourself reaching for stress or chaos to feel okay.

-If you’re used to surviving, healing will feel weird at first.
-It might even feel wrong.
+If you're used to surviving, healing will feel strange at first.
+It might even feel wrong - like you're doing something you're not supposed to do.

-You’re allowed to not be the fixer, the doer, the one who holds it all.
+You're allowed to stop being the fixer, the doer, the one who holds it all together.
+You're allowed to feel peace.
+You're allowed to let things be steady.